Herdiansyh/Portofolio/README.md

 Customize 3D model in Components/Lanyard/Lanyard.jsx

-License
+📄 License

-Open-source and free to use for learning or personal portfolio purposes.
+Open-source and free to use for learning or personal portfolio purposes